Hybrid and multicloud use cases for modern IT infrastructure

 What are the most common uses of hybrid cloud?

-As organizations and users increasingly seek dynamic and adaptive cloud infrastructures, understanding the most common uses of a hybrid cloud solution — from improved scalability to enhanced security and disaster to application innovation — becomes vital.
-Here are five of the top five hybrid use cases:
+As organizations and users increasingly seek dynamic and adaptive cloud infrastructures, understanding the most common uses of a hybrid cloud solution — from improved scalability to enhanced security and disaster recovery to application innovation — becomes vital.
+Here are five of the top hybrid use cases:

 Improved flexibility and scalability

 Improved flexibility and scalability are advantageous use cases for organizations adopting a hybrid cloud model.
 Hybrid cloud solutions seamlessly integrate on-premises infrastructure with cloud services, empowering organizations with the ability to choose the deployment model that best suits their workload.
+By distributing workloads across both on-premises and cloud environments, organizations can enhance application resilience, prevent performance bottlenecks, and ensure continuous operation.

 What is scalability in the context of hybrid cloud?